junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean walks deeper into the woods, eyeing around prudently, looking for some evidence of one certain giant feathery creature that is his friend.

 Birds fly in and out between the trunks, all the time.
 Big and small, red and white, chirping and humming.
 Woodhackers knocking on the bark, hummingbird lingering in the middle of air.
-Dean pays specific attention to those in black -- though, upon thinking about that, he doesn't really know the color of Cas's wings.
+Dean pays special attention to those in black -- though, upon thinking about that, he doesn't really know the color of Cas's wings.
 He's only shown the shadow after all.
 He still imagines them shine starry black like the night sky.

 Ravens and crows croak and squawk, soaring and gliding.

-But none of them are more than a few feet in size.
+But none of them are more than a few inches in size.
 And none of them have a celestial vibe in them.

 Maybe legends are just legends, remain the mythology stories as they should be.
 There is no giant ancient bird, there might never have been.
 Dean sighs, bitterly, not entirely surprised but still feels the punch in the stomach.
 He wonders if it's time to admit his defeat in this phantom chase and call it a day.
+He starts looking for the path out.

 Hours passed, Dean finds himself frustratingly circling round and round in the place.
 All the goddamn trees look exactly the same, tall and straight, featureless and faceless.
-He can't see a sign or man-made trail.
+He can't see a sign or a man-made trail.
 Or any other living breathing human being in sight.

 The sun is setting fast.
 The dull light in the woods in the daytime transitions into darker shades as the sun moves west, and then, the night falls.